10 Best Kahoot Alternatives in 2022

 - It’s very affordable—and the free plan is enough for many users

-- They offer lots of teambuilding features, and some great tools for in-class collaboration
+- They offer lots of team building features, and some great tools for in-class collaboration

 ❌ AhaSlides cons: